dangrie158/email-categorization-thesis/source/10_chapter_2.md

 On the Google Code page for the word2vec project\footnote{https://code.google.com/archive/p/word2vec/} the authors state that CBOW is the faster algorithm whereas skip-gram provides a better performance for infrequent words.
 Since in this thesis only models are used that use the CBOW architecture, the following section will explain how the vector representations are learned in this configuration.

-The model that will be learned to optimize the CBOW objective is a neural net with one, fully connected, hidden layer.
+The model that will be learned to optimize the CBOW objective is a shallow neural network with one, fully connected, hidden layer.
 The input and output layer have the same dimensionality $v$ which is equal to the size of the vocabulary $V$.
 The hidden layer has dimensionality $k$ which equals the dimensionality of the vector space where the words will be embedded.
-Since the layers are fully connected the weights of the connections between each layer can be represented in a matrix ${Wi}_{v\times k}$ for the connection between input and hidden layer or ${Wo}_{k\times v}$ for the connections from the hidden to the output layer respectively.
+Since the layers are fully connected, the weights of the connections between each layer can be represented in a matrix ${Wi}_{v\times k}$ for the connection between input- and hidden layer or ${Wo}_{k\times v}$ for the connections from the hidden- to the output layer respectively.

 ![The structure of a neural net with a CBOW architecture](source/figures/cbow-nn.pdf "detail view of CBOW net"){#fig:cbowdetail}